ermongroup/cs228-notes/learning/structure/index.md

 Chow and Liu were interested in fitting distributions over a set of binary hand-written digits for the purposes of optical character recognition.
 We have seen the number of parameters grows exponentially in the number of pixels, and so naturally they became interested in parsimonious representations.
 Specifically, they considered the set of distributions which factor according to some directed tree.
-Roughly speaking, they showed that in this case the aformentioned problem of maximizing likelihood reduces to a maximum spanning tree problem, which happens to be a famously _tractable_ problem.
+Roughly speaking, they showed that in this case the aforementioned problem of maximizing likelihood reduces to a maximum spanning tree problem, which happens to be a famously _tractable_ problem.

 _Note on identifiability._
 If a distribution $$p$$ factors according to a tree rooted at some variable $$X_r$$, where $$r \in \{1, \dots, n\}$$, then it factors according to the same tree rooted at every other variable.
-In other words, these two grpahs are _I-equivalent_.
+In other words, these two graphs are _I-equivalent_.
 We will see below that Chow and Liu's formulation choice of root is immaterial to maximizing the likelihood.

 ### Chow and Liu's solution to the optimization